SamPriyadarshi/real-world-devops-projects/1-global-web-application/README.md

 *   The default firewall rules allow all egress traffic.
 In a production environment, it's highly recommended to restrict egress traffic to only necessary destinations.
 *   The instance startup script installs Apache and configures it to serve the website from the GCS bucket.
 *   The SSL certificate provisioning process might take some time.
+*   Terraform state is stored remotely in a dedicated Google Cloud Storage bucket (`real-world-devops-state`) to enable collaboration and provide a more robust state management solution.

+## License

+This project is licensed under the **MIT License**.
+See the [LICENSE](LICENSE) file for details.

 ## Cleanup